 Where Should I Test?

-Below is a graphic comparing the four companies and the countries they ship to.
-I’ve only included the countries specifically listed by Ancestry and 23andme, but MyHeritage and FamilyTreeDNA ship to many more countries outside of Europe that are not on this list.
+Below is a graphic comparing the top four DNA-testing companies and the countries they ship to.
+I’ve only included the countries specifically listed by Ancestry and 23andme.
+MyHeritage and FamilyTreeDNA ship to many other places outside of Europe that are not on this list.

-If you’re interested in genealogy and heritage, but worry about privacy issues, I recommend reading this and testing with 23andme.
+If you’re interested in genealogy and heritage, but worry about the security of your data, I recommend reading this article about DNA testing and privacy.
+Spoiler: 23andme is probably the safest choice among all the testing companies.

 If you have a few generations of ancestors born in America and want to meet a few hundred 3rd and 4th cousins, AncestryDNA and 23andme are good options.
 But, if you know your grandparents or great-grandparents were born in a particular country, you may find your closest matches on one of the smaller sites.
 Refer to the chart above to determine which company may best suit your needs.